bevyengine/rfcs/rfcs/45-stageless.md

 (5), (6), and (7) do not lead to unsolvable graphs and can be user configured to warn, error, or ignore.
 By default these are warnings.
-(7) has additional configuration options.
+(7) also has additional configuration options.
 See https://github.com/bevyengine/bevy/pull/4299 for more details.

 ### Storage